AriFordsham/GHCWiki/nested-cpr/split-off-cpr.md

 Pro

-- Demand Analysis is a backwards analysis, CPR is a forward analysis
+- Demand Analysis is a backwards analysis, CPR is a forward analysis.
+This notion of direction stems from the abstract evaluation of `case` expressions.
+See [Forward vs. Backward Analysis](#forward-vs-backward-analysis)
 - Separation of concerns: Strictness/usage analysis is independent of CPR, while CPR relies on strictness info to be present.
 Makes you ask at every line of code "Is this relevant to CPR?" + Virgin run